 Introduction

 The honeybee (Apis mellifera) is the most significant managed pollinator globally, underpinning the reproductive success of numerous wild plant species and the yield of high-value agricultural crops (Gallai et al., 2009).
 Despite their ecological importance, honeybee colonies are currently facing a multifactorial decline driven by habitat loss, pesticide exposure, and emerging pathogens (Goulson et al., 2015).
 At the centre of these stressors lies nutritional stress.
 The conversion of diverse landscapes into monocultures has created a sort of "floral deserts" where bees lack access to the diverse pollen sources which are required to satisfy their physiological needs like essential amino acids and lipids (Brodschneider & Crailsheim, 2010; Wright et al., 2018).
 When natural pollen is unavailable such as during seasonal dearth or migratory transport, colonies experience a rapid decrease in their brood rearing and immune function.
 Pollen is the sole source of protein for honeybees, and its absence triggers a reduction in vitellogenin titers, a key glycol-lipoprotein that regulates honeybee longevity and nursing behaviour (Amdam et al., 2003).
 To maintain colony vigor during these critical windows, the development of an effective artificial "pollen substitute" is essential.
 However, creating a diet that honeybees will readily consume and successfully metabolize remains a significant challenge in apicultural science.
 The efficacy of an artificial diet is governed by its palatability, digestibility, and nutrient profile.
-This study evaluates and compares the impact of different dietary formulations provided to bee colonies during periods of nectar scarcity
+This study evaluates different dietary formulations on bee colonies during periods of nectar scarcity

-Methodology:
+Methodology

 Total eighteen treatments of soy bari and parched gram were taken dried and grinded separately.
 For each treatment 3 bees colonies with 8 frames were selected with almost same age.
 Flours of various grains were sieved with fine mesh to make with them similar with pollen size.
 All the ingredients were mixed and kept for 3-4 hours as per ratios described in table 1.
-Equal amount 100 gm of each combination were taken as one treatment.
+Equal amount 100 g of each combination were taken as one treatment.
 Half of the treatments are fed as in dry form(powder) and other half treatments are used in patty form.
 Super chambers are placed on the selected colonies to facilitate the meeting and to protect the feed from moisture and other factors.
 Feed is placed on the top of the frames inside the hive by placing it on the butter paper above the polythene sheet.
 Feeding experiment was conducted during dearth period (July to August).
 Quantity of given pollen substitute were recorded initially and after five days and difference were calculated to find the fed quantity of pollen substitute by bees.
 The brood area in the colonies was recorded with the help of wire grid method (Seeley and Mikhetev, 2003; Amir and Peveling, 2004).
 The bee population in the colonies were recorded by photographic method (Jeffree,1951).
 The collected data was tabulated and subjected to statistical analysis following RBD.

 Table 1: percent constituents in each diet.